Skip to content

 // ---------------------------------------------------------------------------------

-function executeCommands($connection, $SQL, $trace=0, $stop=1) {
+function exécuterCommandes($connexion, $SQL, $suivi=0, $arrêt=1) {

-// uses the $connection connection
+// uses the $connexion connection

-// executes the SQL commands contained in the text file $SQL
+// executes the SQL commands contained in the $SQL text file

-// The function returns an array (number of errors, error1, error2, ...)
+// the function returns an array (nb of errors, error1, error2, ...)

-// Check if the $SQL file exists
+// check for the presence of the $SQL file

-// we put them into an array
+// we put them in a table

-$queries = file($SQL);
+$requêtes = file($SQL);

-// execute them - initially, no errors
+// we run them - initially no errors

-$errors = array(0);
+$erreurs = array(0);

-for ($i = 0; $i < count($queries); $i++) {
+for ($i = 0; $i < count($requêtes); $i++) {

-if (preg_match("/^\s*$/", $queries[$i]))
+if (preg_match("/^\s*$/", $requêtes[$i]))

 continue;